eclipse/kuksa.val/kuksa-client/README.md

 ```
 kuksa-client --cacertificate ../kuksa_certificates/CA.pem wss://localhost:8090
 ```

+In some environments the `--tls-server-name` argument must be used to specify alternative server name if connecting to the server by numerical IP address like `wss://127.0.0.1:8090`.

 ### Authorizing against KUKSA Server
 If the connected KUKSA Server or KUKSA Databroker require authorization the first step after a connection is made is to authorize.
 KUKSA Server and KUKSA Databroker use different token formats.